opendocsg/slw-judgments-backfill/2017_SGHCR_6/report.md

  (a) First, Ranbaxy ought to be distinguished from the present case.
 Unlike the claim in Ranbaxy , which concerned a declaration of intended infringement under the Medicines Act, the present case relates to infringement proceedings commenced under the Patents Act.

  (b) Second, the reasoning in Ranbaxy ought to be disregarded, because that case related to a claim under the Medicines Act instead of the Patents Act and, as such, s 82(1) of the Patents Act should not have been applicable at all.
-In this regard, Ms Leow cited AstraZeneca AB (SE) v Sanofi-Aventis Singapore Pte Ltd [2012] SGHC 16 (“ Sanofi-Aventis ”) at [30] for the proposition that an action brought pursuant to s 12A of the Medicines Act is “incompatible” with a patent infringement action brought under s 67 of the Patents Act.
+In this regard, Ms Leow cited AstraZeneca AB (SE) v Sanofi-Aventis Singapore Pte Ltd <span class="citation">[2012] SGHC 16</span> (“ Sanofi-Aventis ”) at [30] for the proposition that an action brought pursuant to s 12A of the Medicines Act is “incompatible” with a patent infringement action brought under s 67 of the Patents Act.
 Ms Leow further suggested that the incompatibility between the two legislative regimes was “the fundamental reason” that the court in Ranbaxy found that the defendant was unable to put the validity of the entire patent in issue under s 82(1)( a ) of the Patents Act.

  (c) Third, unlike the Defendants, the defendant in Ranbaxy could not avail itself of any of the other grounds in s 82 of the Patents Act ( viz , s 82(1)( b ) to ( e ) of the Patents Act).